vacp2p/rfc-index/codex/marketplace.md

 ---
-slug:
 title: CODEX-MARKETPLACE
 name: Codex Storage Marketplace
 status: raw
 tags: codex
-editor:
+editor: Dmitriy <dryajov@status.im>
 contributors:
 ---

 ## Abstract

-This specification describes a method for Codex hosts and client nodes to participate in a storage marketplace.
+This specification describes a method for Codex storage providers and client nodes to participate in a storage marketplace.
 The goal is to create a storage marketplace that promotes durability.

 ## Motivation